mmm/higgs-demo/tutorial/README.md

 You can visualize results in a Jupyter notebook as the jobs run.
 From the browser window opened earlier, click to open the `higgs.ipynb` notebook.
-Click through and execute all cells in the notebook to make sure everything's running.
+Click through and execute all cells in the notebook to make sure everything is running.

 Note that the default behavior in this notebook is to render a graph of test data and _not_ the data coming directly from our jobs.
 This test data plot is